-Much like our Greek style Cauliflower Rice Salad, for today’s cauliflower rice casserole recipe you can use either fresh or frozen cauliflower, florets, a whole cauliflower head or pre-riced cauliflower.
+Much like our Greek-style Cauliflower Rice Salad, for today’s cauliflower rice casserole recipe you can use either fresh or frozen cauliflower, florets, a whole cauliflower head or pre-riced cauliflower.
 The choice is yours!

 How To Make Cauliflower Rice

-You can purchase cauliflower rice in the produce section or in the freezer section of your grocery story, however, it is very easy to make cauliflower rice at home using a whole head of cauliflower.
+You can purchase cauliflower rice in the produce section or in the freezer section of your grocery store, however, it is very easy to make cauliflower rice at home using a whole head of cauliflower.
 Here are the steps to make cauliflower rice when you have a whole head of cauliflower:

 - First you need to wash the head of cauliflower